tonysm/turbo-chat-streams-demo-app/README.md

-Demo Application for the chunked Turbo Streams blogpost.
+Demo Application for the Chunked Turbo Streams blogpost.

 ### Running